DEV Community

 Enter fullscreen mode Exit fullscreen mode

-Create Embeddings and Extractor instances
+Create Embeddings and RAG instances

 An Embeddings instance defines methods to represent text as vectors and build vector indexes for search.

-The Extractor pipeline is a combination of a similarity instance (embeddings or similarity pipeline) to build a question context and a model that answers questions.
+The RAG pipeline is a combination of a similarity instance (embeddings or similarity pipeline) to build a question context and a model that answers questions.
 The model can be a prompt-driven large language model (LLM), an extractive question-answering model or a custom pipeline.

 Let's run a basic example.